aspose-total/Aspose.Total-Products/total/en/android-java/conversion/svg-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert SVG to PPSM on Android via Java" h2="Transform SVG to PPSM within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+SVG (Scalable Vector Graphics) is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+It is widely used for web graphics, and can also be used for print graphics.
+On the other hand, PPSM (PowerPoint Slide Show) is a presentation format used by Microsoft PowerPoint.
+It is used to store slides in a single file, which can be used for sharing and viewing presentations.
+Therefore, it is necessary to convert SVG to PPSM in order to view and share SVG images in a presentation format.

+<h2>How Aspose.Total helps for SVG to PPSM Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive package of APIs that provides a wide range of features for developing Android applications.
+It includes Aspose.PDF for Android via Java and Aspose.Slides for Android via Java, which can be used to convert SVG to PPSM.

-You can integrate SVG to PPSM conversion feature inside your Android applications by using two simple steps.
-In the first step you can export SVG to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to PPSM.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+In order to integrate SVG to PPSM conversion feature inside your Android applications, you can follow two simple steps.
+First, you can export SVG to PPTX by using Aspose.PDF for Android via Java.
+After that, you can convert PPTX to PPSM by using Aspose.Slides for Android via Java.
+Both APIs come under Aspose.Total for Android via Java package.

+Aspose.PDF for Android via Java provides a wide range of features for manipulating PDF documents.
+It allows you to export SVG to PPTX, which can be used as an intermediate format for converting SVG to PPSM.

+Aspose.Slides for Android via Java provides a wide range of features for manipulating PowerPoint presentations.
+It allows you to convert PPTX to PPSM, which can be used for sharing and viewing presentations.

+Therefore, Aspose.Total for Android via Java provides a comprehensive solution for integrating SVG to PPSM conversion feature inside your Android applications.
+It includes Aspose.PDF for Android via Java and Aspose.Slides for Android via Java, which can be used to export SVG to PPTX and convert PPTX to PPSM respectively.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}